mist-devel/mist-binaries/cores/ql/readme.md

 In the OSD settings increase the memory to 640k from the default 128k.
 In most cases using 640k will always work fine.

 Files can be loaded from microdrive images stored in MDV files in QLAY format (vDrive MDVs are not compatible).
 The files must be exactly 174930 bytes in size.
 The MDVTOOL in the tools directory can manipulate the MDV files.
-There are some samples in the examples directory.
+There are some samples in the Games directory.
+NOTE: All software in the Games directory and QL-SD.zip is freeware or public domain.

 Microdrives will self boot if you select an MDV and reset.
 This will look for a file called BOOT on the microdrive and run it.
 You can also start a program on an MDV be typing 'lrun mdv1_boot'.